 Interest and dividend income or expense is recorded in net gain on fair value changes according to the terms of the contract, or when the right to payment has been established.
 Included in this classification are debt securities, equities, and customer loans that have been acquired principally for the purpose of selling or repurchasing in the near term.

-Summary of significant accounting policies and other explanatory information
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020

 2.02 Financial instruments (cont'd)

 De-recognition: